chadi-kazan/trading_system/project_plan.md

 - [ ] Add live symbol search hitting external data sources with rate-limit safeguards and clear user feedback.
 - [ ] Design a professional, card-based dashboard layout inspired by Alpaca's trading UI (light theme, manual refresh controls, no auth).
 - [ ] Document local setup in README and capture follow-up tasks for eventual cloud hosting rollout.
-## Next Actions
-1. Monitor the first scheduled fundamentals run and review validation logs for anomalies.
+## Next Actions\r\n1.
+Monitor the first scheduled fundamentals run and review validation logs for anomalies.\r\n2.
+Implement dashboard data caching/throttling guards and error states in the API layer.\r\n3.
+Extend integration coverage for the scheduler CLI (multi-iteration and failure cases).\r\n
-2. Scaffold the React frontend shell and wire it to the new API for initial data fetches.
-3. Extend integration coverage for the scheduler CLI (multi-iteration and failure cases).

 ## Ongoing Governance
 - [ ] Update this plan after each completed task/sub-task with notes and new discoveries.
 (Last refreshed 2025-10-04)